DPA (GDPR)

 6.6 Reports.
 FingerprintJS shall provide written responses (on a confidential basis) to all reasonable requests for information made by Customer, including responses to information security and audit questionnaires, that Customer (acting reasonably) considers necessary to confirm FingerprintJS's compliance with this DPA, provided that Customer shall not exercise this right more than once per year.

-7.1 Upon deactivation of the Services, FingerprintJS shall, subject to Section 7.2: (i) if requested to do so by the Customer within seven (7) days of the date of termination of the Agreement or deactivation of the Services, return a complete copy of all Customer Personal Data by secure file transfer in such a format as notified by the Customer to FingerprintJS; and (ii) delete and use all reasonable efforts to procure the deletion of all other copies of Customer Personal Data processed by FingerprintJS or any Sub-processors.
+7.1 Upon deactivation of the Service and Additional Services, FingerprintJS shall, subject to Section 7.2: (i) if requested to do so by the Customer within seven (7) days of the date of termination of the Agreement or deactivation of the Service and Additional Services, return a complete copy of all Customer Personal Data by secure file transfer in such a format as notified by the Customer to FingerprintJS; and (ii) delete and use all reasonable efforts to procure the deletion of all other copies of Customer Personal Data processed by FingerprintJS or any Sub-processors.

 7.2 FingerprintJS may retain Customer Personal Data:

-• (a) to the extent required by applicable laws, and only for such period and such purposes as required by applicable laws; or
+• (b) to the extent required by applicable laws, and only for such period and such purposes as required by applicable laws; or

-• (b) to the extent that the Customer Personal Data has been archived on back-up systems, provided that FingerprintJS shall securely isolate and protect such Customer Personal Data from any further processing, except to the extent required by applicable law, and purge such Customer Personal Data from the applicable back-up systems in accordance with its normal back-up cycle,
+• (c) to the extent that the Customer Personal Data has been archived on back-up systems, provided that FingerprintJS shall securely isolate and protect such Customer Personal Data from any further processing, except to the extent required by applicable law, and purge such Customer Personal Data from the applicable back-up systems in accordance with its normal back-up cycle.

 7.3 FingerprintJS shall, with respect to any Customer Personal Data retained in accordance with Section 7.2, ensure the confidentiality of all such Customer Personal Data.

-8.1 To the extent that Customer is unable to independently access the relevant Customer Personal Data within the Services, FingerprintJS shall (at Customer's expense) taking into account the nature of the processing, provide reasonable cooperation to assist Customer by appropriate technical and organisational measures, in so far as is possible, to respond to any requests from individuals or applicable data protection authorities relating to the processing of Customer Personal Data under the Agreement.
-In the event that any such request is made directly to FingerprintJS, FingerprintJS shall not respond to such communication directly without Customer's prior authorization, unless legally compelled to do so.
+8.1 To the extent that Customer is unable to independently access the relevant Customer Personal Data within the Service and Additional Services, FingerprintJS shall (at Customer's expense) taking into account the nature of the processing, provide reasonable cooperation to assist Customer by appropriate technical and organizational measures, in so far as is possible, to respond to any requests from individuals or applicable data protection authorities relating to the processing of Customer Personal Data under the Agreement.
+Other than in respect of Administration Data and Usage Data processed for the Controller Purposes, in the event that any such request is made directly to FingerprintJS, FingerprintJS shall not respond to such communication directly without Customer's prior authorization, unless legally compelled to do so.
 If FingerprintJS is required to respond to such a request, FingerprintJS shall promptly notify Customer and provide it with a copy of the request unless legally prohibited from doing so.

 9.1 The Customer shall pay to FingerprintJS on demand all costs and expenses incurred by FingerprintJS in connection with:

-• (a) implementing any changes to the Services under clause 4.4;
+• (a) implementing any changes to the Service and Additional Services under Section 4.4;

-• (b) facilitating and contributing to any audits of FingerprintJS under or clauses 8.9(c) and (d) of the Standard Contractual Clauses;
+• (b) facilitating and contributing to any audits of FingerprintJS under Section 6.5 or clauses 8.9(c) and (d) of the Standard Contractual Clauses;

 • (c) facilitating and contributing to any audits of FingerprintJS conducted by a supervisory authority;